How to Compose a Follow-Up Release

 • News peg, if applicable

-• Unit’s information, if available now, to add more clarity to the impersonal "who" information”
+• Unit’s information, if available now, to add more clarity to the impersonal "who" information

-Photo by: DINFOS
+Photo by: DINFOS PAVILION Team

-VIRIN: 210409-D-PA656-0001
+VIRIN: 250207-D-ZW071-1002

-• It's important to note the notification period is 24 hours after the LAST of next of kin has been notified.
+• It's important to note the notification period is 24 hours after the LAST next of kin has been notified.
 That is based on the personnel accountability information on the deceased and who is listed as next of kin.

-• Permission to release the name from the next of kin is not required.
+• Permission from the next of kin to release the name is not required.
 If the next of kin asks that the name not be released, the commander can decide to honor that request.

 After you receive consent, move on to the next step.